 Setting Up External Conversion Tracking in the Classic Builder

 An external conversion is an action that takes place on a page other than your Unbounce landing page.

-Unbounce lets you track external conversions by embedding our tracking script on your target conversion page.
-This is great when you're using an Unbounce landing page to drive online purchases, or anytime your real conversion action doesn't happen on the Unbounce landing page itself.
+Unbounce allows you track external conversions by embedding our tracking script on your target conversion page.
+This is great when you're using an Unbounce landing page to drive online purchases or if the actual conversion action doesn't happen on the Unbounce landing page itself.

 External conversion tracking functionality in Unbounce (how it works)

 When a visitor lands on the conversion confirmation page, the script will look for the Unbounce visitor cookie, and if it finds one, will make a tracking request back to the Unbounce servers.

 We then select the page visitors have seen most recently, and if we have not previously recorded a conversion for that visitor, we'll bump your conversion count by one.